canonical/cloud-init/doc/rtd/development/style_docs.rst

 Code blocks
 -----------

-Our documentation uses the Sphinx extension "sphinx-copybutton", which creates a small button on the right-hand side of code blocks for users to copy the code snippets we provide.
+Our documentation uses the Sphinx extension ``sphinx-copybutton``, which creates a small button on the right-hand side of code blocks for users to copy the code snippets we provide.

 The copied code will strip out the prompt symbol (``$``) so that users can paste commands directly into their terminal.
 For user convenience, please